-Light: Like many cacti and succulents, the Echnopsis appreciate strong light during the growing season.
+Light: Echnopsis cacti appreciate intense sun during the growing season.
 Move plants outdoors if possible, but acclimate to direct sunlight slowly to prevent scorching.
-In the winter, a southern exposure is perfect.
+In the winter, near the brightest window is the perfect place.

-Water: Allow the soil mix to become nearly dry between waterings, but then water thoroughly.
-Immaculate drainage is essential, so never let the pots sit in water.
-Suspend watering in the winter, but mist occasionally. .
+Water: Allow the soil mix to dry between waterings and thoroughly.
+Excellent drainage is essential, so never let the pots sit in water.
+Suspend watering in the winter, but mist occasionally.

 Soil: A rich, fast-draining cactus mix is ideal.

-Fertilizer: During the growing season, fertilize with a cacti fertilizer mix.
+Fertilizer: During the growing season, fertilize with a cacti fertilizer.
 Suspend feeding during the dormant winter period.

-Echinopsis can be easily rooted from offsets, which tend to cluster around the base of the mother plant.
+Echinopsis can be easily rooted from offsets that tend to cluster around the base of the mother plant.

 Cut offsets close to the stem, at the narrowest possible place.
-When rooting cacti from cuttings, let the fresh cutting dry out slightly on a paper towel and cut the cacti at the narrowest place possible.
-After a few days to a few weeks, depending on the size of the cut surface, the cut surface should have dried out and formed a callous, or slightly rough opening.
-Once the callous has formed, place the cutting in a rooting mixture of fast-draining cacti soil.
+When rooting cacti from cuttings, let the fresh cutting dry on a paper towel and cut the cacti at the narrowest place possible.
+After a few days to a few weeks, the cut surface should have dried out and formed a callous or slightly rough opening, depending on the cut surface's size.
+Once the callous has formed, place the cutting in a rooting mixture of fast-draining soil.
 Keep the cutting barely moist and warm.
-New roots will form in a matter of weeks, either around the vascular bundles or the cut areoles near the cut.
-Once new roots are visible, pot the plant as a typical cacti and move it into your collection.
+New roots will develop in a few weeks, either around the vascular bundles or the cut areoles near the cut.
+Once new roots are visible, pot the plant as a typical cactus and move it into your collection.

 Repot as needed, preferably during the warm season.
-To repot a cacti, make sure the soil is dry before repotting, then gently remove the pot.
-Knock away the old soil from the roots, making sure to remove any rotted or dead roots in the process.
+To repot a cactus, ensure the soil is dry before repotting, then gently remove the pot.
+Knock away the old soil from the roots, removing any rotted or dead roots.
 Treat any cuts with a fungicide.
-Place the plant in its new pot and backfill with potting soil, spreading the roots out as you repot.
+Place the plant in its new pot and backfill it with potting soil, spreading the roots as you repot.
 Leave the plant dry for a week or so, then begin to water lightly to reduce the risk of root rot.
-Be careful when handling Echinopsis as they have stiff spines.
+Be careful when handling Echinopsis cacti, as they have stiff spines.